kubernetes/enhancements/keps/sig-node/5573-cgroup-v1-unsupported/README.md

 #### Beta

-- Default value for `FailCgroupV1` changed to `true`
+- Default value for `FailCgroupV1` kubelet config will be changed to `true`
 - Updated warning messages and events for unsupported status
 - Documentation updates in kubernetes/enhancements repository
-- All e2e testing removed for cgroup v1.
+- Subset of tests will run on cgroupv1 offering sanity check of cgroupv1 functioning.
+Since the cgroupv1 was moved to the maintenance mode, only older features are supported on cgroupv1.

 #### Stable